Acacia abbreviata: Taxonomy

-The species was first formally described by the botanist Bruce Maslin in 1980 as part of the work Acacia (Leguminosae-Mimosoideae): A contribution to the flora of central Australia as published in the Journal of the Adelaide Botanic Gardens.
-It was reclassified as Racosperma abbreviatum by Leslie Pedley in 2003 then transferred back to genus Acacia in 2006.
+Acacia abbreviata was first formally described in 1980 by the botanist Bruce Maslin in the Journal of the Adelaide Botanic Gardens from a specimen collected by John Richard Maconochie (as Acacia amentifera) in the Tanami Desert in 1970.
+It was reclassified as Racosperma abbreviatum in 2003 by Leslie Pedley in the journal Austrobaileya, then transferred back to genus Acacia in 2006.
+The specific epithet (abbreviata) means "shortened", referring to the very short phyllodes.

-The type specimen was collected in the Tanami desert by J.R.Maconochie in 1970.

 Distribution

 The shrub is found in a small area of the Tanami Desert in the Northern Territory close to the Western Australian border.
-It is usually situated on stony lateritic ridges and plains where it grows in shallow clay loamy soils as a part of spinifex communities.
+It usually grows on stony lateritic ridges and plains where it grows in shallow clay loamy soils as a part of spinifex communities.